DavidMoniz/NxNQueen-Problem-/README.md

 - Local Beam - The art of creating N states, each with N possible ways of improving its state and in the end select the best N states.
 - Genetic Algorithm - The art of creating a population of random states, ordering the best chromossomes(states), crossovering(between two states) random features of each chromossome, with probability and mutating the worst chromossomes except the elite ones, also with probability.

-The Test.java is unecessary for the implementation of the interface since its purpose was to test each algorithm individually on the console.
+P.S - The Test.java is unecessary for the implementation of the interface since its purpose was to test each algorithm individually on the console.
 Any questions about the algorithm, send me a message.